Poland Passes Bill Criminalizing Claims Of Its Complicity In The Holocaust

 There was the 1941 massacre of hundreds of Jews in rural northeast Poland that, as historian Jan Gross argues, was carried out not under Nazi direction but rather on the initiative of the villagers' own Polish neighbors.
 And then there was the killing of dozens of Jews a year after the war's end in the town of Kielce, again apparently conducted by their Polish neighbors.

-Yad Vashem, Israel's official memorial to Holocaust victims, argues the point is not to assign blame to all Polish people — thousands of whom are recognized by the center as Righteous Among the Nations, or "non-Jews who took great risks to save Jews during the Holocaust" — but rather to preserve open dialog about a painful, complicated tragedy.
+Yad Vashem, Israel's official memorial to Holocaust victims, argues the point is not to assign blame to all Polish people — thousands of whom are recognized by the center as Righteous Among the Nations, or "non-Jews who took great risks to save Jews during the Holocaust" — but rather to preserve open dialogue about a painful, complicated tragedy.

 Yad Vashem agreed with Polish lawmakers "that the term 'Polish death camps' is erroneous" — but said education programs, rather than "this problematic piece of legislation," is the proper response to such inaccuracies.